-At my most controversial moments, I would share what I will see as my most honest yoga message:
+At my most controversial moments with my students, I would share what I will see as my most honest yoga message:

-That if you can have sex instead of coming to yoga, I don’t even want to see you in class.
+“If you can have sex instead of coming to yoga?
+I don’t even want to see you in class.”

 That’s rooted there, in my sexuality as a teen.
 It’s rooted in Let it Rock.